DocuWare/Intellix/doc/installation_en.md

 by adding the organization again.
 Then right-click `Intelligent Indexing Service connections` on the left side and select `Install Intelligent Indexing Service file`.
-In the dialog that opens, select the `intelligent-indexing-connection.xml` file you edited.
-Then click `Apply` and close DocuWare Administration.
+In the dialog that opens, select the `intelligent-indexing-connection.xml` file.
+Then click `Apply` and close the DocuWare Administration.

 > :point_up: When you upload the configuration file in the DocuWare Configuration, you may receive an error message, saying Intelligent Indexing cannot be connected.
 However, this message is misleading, and the connection is established.
 We fix this wrong message in a future version of DocuWare.